Difficult Examples Hurt Unsupervised Contrastive Learning: A Theoretical Perspective: Difficult Examples Hurt: A Mixing Image Experiment

-Moreover, we show that removing the (mixed) difficult-to-learn samples can boost performance.
+Moreover, we show that removing the (mixed) difficult samples can boost performance.
 Specifically, we compare performance on the Mixed CIFAR-10 datasets with that on the datasets removing the mixed examples.
-As shown in Figure \ref{fig::mix_remove}, despite being trained with a smaller sample size, models trained on datasets removing the mixed examples perform better than the ones trained with the mixed examples, which further verifies that difficult-to-learn examples hurt unsupervised contrastive learning, and removal of these difficult-to-learn examples can boost learning performance.
+As shown in Figure \ref{fig::mix_remove}, despite being trained with a smaller sample size, models trained on datasets removing the mixed examples perform better than the ones trained with the mixed examples, which further verifies that difficult examples hurt unsupervised contrastive learning, and removal of these difficult examples can boost learning performance.